YOCKOW/SwiftTimeSpecification/README.md

 # Requirements

-- Swift 5 (including compatibility mode for 4, 4.2)
+- Swift 5, 6 (including language mode for 4, 4.2)
 - macOS or Linux